lOlbas/Game-Engines-Filetypes-Reverse-Engineering/README.md

 ### Templates code-style

-Extension templates are written using [010 Editor](https://www.sweetscape.com/010editor/).
+Extension templates are mainly written using [010 Editor](https://www.sweetscape.com/010editor/) (any other templating application is OK as long as it allows making file-parsing scripts).
 While using it, a good way is to visualize parsed parts of a file even if particular byte sequence meaning is unknown  to you.
 You should also stick to this styling even if you can parse every byte of a certain extension since there can be one file with extra information which is not handled by your template.

 Color scheme used by me (and proposed for usage by any contributor) is similar to status legend at [Filetypes](#filetypes) section: